JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Strategy_Practice_for_In_depth_Study_Groups.md

 Let's start by trying to define what consciousness or self-awareness is.
 The Universal Censor describes it as follows:

 > “Self-consciousness consists in intellectual awareness of personality actuality; it includes the ability to recognize the reality of other personalities.
 It indicates capacity for individualized experience in and with cosmic realities, equivalating to the attainment of identity status in the personality relationships of the universe.
-Self-consciousness connotes recognition of the actuality of mind ministration and the realization of relative independence of creative and determinative free will.”
-[UB 16:8.6](/en/The_Urantia_Book/16#p8_6)
+Self-consciousness connotes recognition of the actuality of mind ministration and the realization of relative independence of creative and determinative free will.” <a id="s59_503"></a>[UB 16:8.6](/en/The_Urantia_Book/16#p8_6)

 Self-awareness is therefore an intellectual phenomenon that allows experience with cosmic realities that are projected as an image in the mental frame.
 She is also able to establish individualized relationships with other personalities.
 The more the mental framework, the arena of choice, is illuminated by truth, the more meaningful the choices between value levels become.